 The one thing I caution ladies not to do is push.
 The more you push about what you want or want to do on Sunday, the more your guy won’t want to do anything.
 If you keep hinting about chocolate covered strawberries, you’re going to get one big fat biscuit of nothing!
 So shhh, let the man figure something out and get creative.
 Of course, ladies can always do something for us men too yeah?
 Nah, it’s always on us men.

 Valentine’s Weekend Opportunity For Singles Everywhere!

 For all the single folks out there, this Valentine’s weekend is your opportunity to slap Valentine’s Day in the face!
 Yes, you might feel a little queasy when you see couples holding hands and nuzzling each other’s noses.
 You might want to stay inside and read a book or some Financial Samurai so you don’t have to experience mushy love.
 But, that queasy feeling is precisely why other than New Year’s Eve, Valentine’s Eve is the best time to find someone!

 Today is the day to call your single girlfriends and make plans for Saturday night.
 Valentine’s Eve is the one night where wise, love-seeking, men go out and hope to meet like-minded women.
 Careful about roaming SMB’s though.
 They might be out just looking to have some fun before the big day!

-Dearest readers, what are your plans for this weekend?
+Dearest readers, what are your plans for this Valentine’s Day?
 Do you plan to spend more money than normal on your honey?
-What’s wrong with having fun during Valentine’s Day?
+What’s wrong with having fun during Valentine’s weekend?
 If you are single, are you going to go tear up the town and put yourself out there, not afraid of rejection?